Ion Barbu (footballer, born 1938): Return to Argeș Pitești

 Following his time in Turkey, Barbu desired a return to Argeș, joining the team at a training camp, only to be informed by coach Titus Ozon that his services were no longer required.
 He talked about this moment in an interview for the Fotbal magazine one year later in July 1972:"I put my things in my bag, hugged the boys.
 I also made a joke, but my soul was tar.
 Dobrin came to the cottage door.
 The cabin "Valea cu pești", where I had started training.
 He said to me in his slightly hoarse voice: "Don't worry Bebe, it's not over.
 You will see that you will still play".
 But I no longer believed in such a thing.
 I shook his hand.
 I took my bag and left.
 No, this time I was really breaking up with football."
 He was considering starting coaching one of the club's junior teams when Ozon was replaced with Florin Halagian who wanted him in the team.
 Halagian used him in 16 games in the 1971–72 season, helping Argeș win the first title in its history.
 Afterwards he played three games in the 1972–73 European Cup, defeating Aris Bonnevoie in the first round but in the next one they were eliminated by Real Madrid.
-On 2 December 1973, Barbu made his last Divizia A appearance in a 5–2 away loss to Politehnica Timișoara, having a total of 224 matches with three goals in the competition, also totaling 14 games in European competitions (including 11 in the Inter-Cities Fairs Cup).
+On 2 December 1973, Barbu made his last Divizia A appearance in a 5–2 away loss to Politehnica Timișoara, totaling 224 matches with three goals in the competition and 14 games in European competitions (including 11 in the Inter-Cities Fairs Cup).